scala/docs.scala-lang/_tour/basics.md

 case class Point(x: Int, y: Int)
 ```

-You can instantiate case classes without `new` keyword:
+You can instantiate case classes without the `new` keyword:

 ```tut
 val point = Point(1, 2)